object-oriented-python/object-oriented-programming/doc/source/a2_git.rst

 are doing the exercises by yourself in private study.
 If you're using GitHub classroom as a part of a formal course where the instructor will be using GitHub classroom then follow the instructions in :numref:`accept_classroom`.
-If you're working on the exercises by yourself then follow the instructiosn in :numref:`accept_template`.
+If you're working on the exercises by yourself then follow the instructions in :numref:`accept_template`.

 .. container:: vimeo